trimplement was the first company I founded in 2010, together with two amazing colleagues from my then-job.

 Another year later, we incorporated trimplement and sold our first product.

-Today, we’re a team of 15 highly specialized emoney and virtual account management technology experts.
+Today, we’re a team of ~20 highly specialized online payments, emoney and virtual account management technology experts.
 We enable other businesses to launch faster by building upon our products and by consulting them with more than 100 aggregated years of experience in the online payments space.